 But among all that, one thing remains.
 One single thing.
 Like a kind of common thread.

 It might seem a bit stupid, or too simple a thing.
-But it’s something that we tend to forget.
-And particularly now.
-And that’s something we clearly realize when travelling.
+But it’s something that we tend to forget, and particularly now.
+That’s also something we clearly realize when travelling.
 I’d even say that the further we travel, the more obvious it appears.
 It’s surprisingly simple: we realized that we’re all the same.
 It’s even striking how we all want the same thing.
 We all want to be happy and live a decent life, surrounded by our beloved ones.
 That’s all.

-So you want to tell me: “Wait!
-You went to the other side of the world to tell me that we are all the same?”
+At that point you tell me: “Wait!
+You went to the other side of the World to tell me that we are all the same?”
 Yes, I do.

-As 2017 begins, I took a somewhat different view of things.
-I don’t even ask myself how I will manage to pay my rent next month, but also how these Cambodian kids whom we laughed so much with around the pepper plantations are doing?
+As 2017 begins, we took a somewhat different view of things.
+We not only ask ourselves how we will manage to pay our rent next month, but also we also think about these Cambodian kids whom we laughed so much with around the pepper plantations.
 Are they now able to go to school?
-Has Shangri-La’s Old Town finally been rebuilt?
+What about Shangri-La’s Old Town: has it finally been rebuilt?
 Will I eat once more this marvellous pasta soup homemade by this lovely old couple in Baisha?
 What about this awesome local mushroom dish we ate in Shaxi?
-Do the two Chinese young ladies still work at this hostel in Pu’er?
+Do the two Chinese young ladies still work at the hostel in Pu’er?
 Did Miho enjoy a beautiful snowy view of the Mont Fuji this winter?
 And all those people we crossed paths with, how are they doing?
 Do they live a good, worse or better life than when we saw them?

 In a way, we somewhat live everyday with all of them.

 At first glance, we could think that our lives are far different from each others’.
 But in fact, we so much look alike.
 They have become part of us; we are connected to each other.
 We are a whole.
-I often say to myself: fortunately, there are Belgian people to make good jokes, Japanese people to invent top comfort standards even in the toilets, Chinese people to remind us to behave innocently and spontaneously, French people to make damn good food, American people to show us that everything is possible (except that it was not necessary this time…).
+I often say to myself: fortunately, there are Belgian people and their off-the-wall humour, Japanese people to invent top comfort standards even in the toilets, Chinese people to remind us to behave innocently and spontaneously, French people to carry on awesome culinary traditions, American people to show us that everything is possible (except that it has gone too far this time…).
 Well, we’re like a big family with its good moments, its different backgrounds, its divergence of opinion… and even its borderline uncle who opens lively discussions during family meals.

 … Beginning of an expatriation